dtvu94/pdf-creator/pdf-creator/README.md

 PDF Creator is a **Next.js 16** application that lets users:

-- Browse a gallery of six built-in templates or start from a blank page.
+- Browse a gallery of 18 built-in templates or start from a blank page.
 - Edit PDF pages on a scaled canvas — add, drag, resize, and configure elements in a right-side properties panel.
 - Embed `{{placeholder}}` tokens in text, tables, cards, and repeater elements; fill them at export time.
 - Use **Auto CSV** tables that accept a CSV upload at export time, generating reports from dynamic datasets.